Learn how to improve dream recall with this one simple process…

 In an attempt to reconcile this persistent quest to reveal a dream’s significance, there have been a multitude of approaches to help people recall their dreams.
 Among them is the process of dream journaling.
 But if you can’t recall the dream to begin with, how would this process be of help?

-I recently interviewed well known dream researcher Henry Reed to discuss this and other advice having to do with the dreamscape and how to interpret its messages.
+I once had a fascinating conversation during an interview with well known dream researcher Henry Reed to discuss this and other advice having to do with the dreamscape and how to interpret its messages.
 During our conversation, he shared a very insightful and yet very easy process that can be used to help trigger recall.

 Honor the process of dreaming and the dream will serve you well.